Do you have a recent case of serious summer wanderlust? Fire up the travel bug with some fun facts on our newest blog post.

 There’s a heatwave rolling through Southern California including the greater Los Angeles area this week.
 Temps are also blazing through Utah and Arizona as well.
 Despite triple digit temperatures, the official first day of summer is on June 21st, which is just six days away.

-- We are lucky to have 284 days of sunshine on average (according to Google) in Los Angeles.
+- We are lucky to have 284 days of sunshine on average (according to Google) in Los Angeles area.
 Rest assured, it’s not your imagination, there literally is near endless sunshine in the Southland.

 - Compared to Juneau, AK, which only gets 44 days of sun per year, yikes!
 In the Southern US, Birmingham, Alabama leads the pack with sunny days 58% of the time.
 That roughly translates to 2641 hours of golden rays every year.
 Followed by Fort Smith, Arkansas shining in 2771 bright days.
 In contrast, San Diego, California gets 3055 hours of sun annually.
 Macron, Georgia enjoys 2986 hours of sun yearly.
 Don’t forget to pack your SPF friends.